By: Susan Dugdale | Last modified: 02-07-2022

 If you need to work on pausing and breathing effectively you'll find these exercises help.

-Click this link for assistance with vocal variety issues - monotone delivery and lack of expressiveness
+Click this link for assistance with vocal variety issues, like monotone delivery and lack of expressiveness

 Go to this link for gesture and body language tips.

 If it's a matter of when and where to pause either for a breath or to stress an important point, mark it on your cue cards or script.

 If you have included jokes, they need special timing attention.
 Point up the cue for the audience to laugh by briefly holding back the punch line and leave space for the audience to respond before carrying on.